3 Steps for Cleaning Your Washing Machine With Soda Crystals

 Got a smelly washing machine?
-Here’s a three-step method for cleaning your appliance with natural soda crystals (aka washing soda).
+Here’s a three-step method for cleaning out your appliance with natural soda crystals (aka washing soda).

 I’m going to be honest with you.
 I had no idea you were supposed to clean your washing machine on a regular basis until I was in my late twenties.